-MM BIO-1.1: Prior to

-Prior to the issuance of the first building permit or site development permit for tree removal (whichever occurs first), the applicant shall submit a phasing plan to the City's Planning Division with a schedule of both on-site and off-site demolition and construction activities to review the activities that may occur during the nesting season subject to the satisfaction of the Community Development Director, or his/her designee.
-The nesting season for most birds, including most raptors in the San Francisco Bay area, extends from February 1 through August 31 (inclusive).
+- MM BIO-1.1: Prior to the issuance of the first building permit, grading permit, or site development permit for tree removal (whichever occurs first), the applicant shall submit a phasing plan to the City's Planning Division with a schedule of both onsite and off-site demolition and construction activities to review the activities that may occur during the nesting season subject to the satisfaction of the Community Development Director, or his/her designee.
+The nesting season for most birds, including most raptors in the San Francisco Bay area, extends from February 1 through August 31 (inclusive). - MM BIO-1.2: (A) If any tree removal, demolition, or construction activities are scheduled during the nesting season, between February 1 and August 31 (inclusive), the applicant shall engage a qualified ornithologist to complete a pre-construction survey for nesting birds to ensure that no nests are disturbed during demolition or construction.

-MM BIO-1.2:

-If any demolition and construction are scheduled during the nesting season, between September 1 and January 31 (inclusive), the applicant shall engage a qualified ornithologist to complete a pre-construction survey for nesting birds to ensure that no nests are disturbed during demolition or construction.
 During this survey, the ornithologist shall inspect all trees and other possible nesting habitats immediately adjacent to the construction areas for nests.
 This survey shall be completed no more than 14 days prior to the initiation of any construction or demolition activities during the early part of the breeding season (February 1 through April 30 inclusive) and no more than 30 days prior to the initiation of these activities during the late part of the breeding season (May 1 through August 31 inclusive).